fizyk/pyramid_localize/docs/source/basic.rst

 .. note::
     Plugins uses `tzf.pyramid_yml <https://tzfpyramid_yml.readthedocs.org/en/latest/>`_ for its configuration settings

-This is full usage example, where **pyramid_localize** provides everything needed for your application, including :func:`~pyramid_localize.tools.locale_negotiator`, and sqlalchemy model for :class:`~pyramid_localize.models.Language`, to be able to store localized data in database.
+This is full usage example, where **pyramid_localize** provides everything needed for your application, including :func:`~pyramid_localize.negotiator.locale_negotiator`, and sqlalchemy model for :class:`~pyramid_localize.models.Language`, to be able to store localized data in database.

 .. code-block:: yaml